lbain/lucybain/source/blog/2014/12-13-hoisting.md

 containingFunction() // results in a TypeError
 ```

-As you can see, the function definition for `hoisted` is overwritten by the variable definition (`"I'm the variable"`) which appears lower down in the interpreter's version of the code.
+As you can see, the function definition for `hoisted` is overwritten by the variable definition (`"I'm the variable"`) which appears lower down in the interpreter’s version of the code.
 Yet another reason why good names are important!

 **Resources**